InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

   <tr>
     <td><code>Null / not set</code></td>
     <td>cmpDisplayStatus</td>
     <td>Is NULL when there is no display layer.
-Vendors should rely solely on signalStatus.</td>
+Display layer refers to a modal that the user may interact with to express their choices.
+When no such modal is present, the value is NULL,  e.g. when there is only a Do Not Sell or Share Personal Data link on the page that when clicked does not launch a modal.
+In this example, vendors should rely solely on signalStatus and the cmpDisplayStatus will be NULL / not set.</td>
     </tr>
     <tr>
     <td><code>'not ready'</code></td>